 If you’re feeling down and need to chat, want to share what you got up to last night or feel the need to debate the highs and lows of your favourite footie team, we are here for you.

 (By the way, it’s a private group so we deal with all requests by messaging and checking every new member understands what we’re all about.
 Once you’ve requested to join, please check your ‘other’ or ‘filtered’ messages on Facebook, and we’ll add you as soon as we’ve been introduced.)

 Suzie Hope is a team of trained professionals who are there when you need a listening ear.
 You can send a private message to chat, either by email or Facebook, or if you prefer we can support you through Microsoft Teams video chat or audio call.
 See below for more details on how to get in touch.

 Chat with us on Teams video, Teams audio or by email

-It’s really easy to access one-to-one support via video, audio or email – just fill in this quick self-referral form and one of our team will be in touch!Fill in the form here >
+If you’re aged 11-25, it’s really easy to access one-to-one support via video, audio or email – just fill in this quick self-referral form and one of our team will be in touch!Fill in the form here >

 Chat with us on Facebook Messenger

 If you’re aged 13 to 25 you can add Suzie Hope as a friend, or simply send a message if you’d prefer them not to appear in your Facebook friend list.
 You can book a session to chat, or come to one of our drop ins if you’re having a tough day.

 Watch out: the “other” or “filtered” messages section on Facebook can cause issues for some people, so if you’ve sent a request and haven’t heard back or been accepted, please check there.